redhat-developer/intellij-kubernetes/README.md

  - Open the Dashboard for the connected cluster (works on any Hybrid cloud cluster)
  - Support [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) for logs and terminals.
  - Scale the replicated pods for deployments, deployment configs, replica/stateful sets or replication controllers
+ - Describe pods similar to `kubectl describe` but formatting it as yaml for easy collapsing etc.
+ - Listing several config files in the KUBECONFIG env variable

 ## Features